axelra-ag/react-native-animateable-text/README.md

 yarn add react-native-animateable-text
 ```

-then for *Expo* managed projects you need to prebuild your app, and for *ReactNative* bare projects you should run
+then for *Expo* managed projects you need to prebuild your project, and for *ReactNative* bare projects you should run
 ```sh
 npx pod-install
 ```